ThibHlln/hydroeval/README.md

 * Mean Absolute Relative Error (`mare`)
 * Percent Bias (`pbias`)

-Moreover, KGE and NSE can be calculated in a bounded version following [Mathevet et al. (2008)](https://iahs.info/uploads/dms/13614.21--211-219-41-MATHEVET.pdf):
+Moreover, KGE and NSE can be calculated in a bounded version following [Mathevet et al. (2006)](https://iahs.info/uploads/dms/13614.21--211-219-41-MATHEVET.pdf):

 * Bounded Nash-Sutcliffe Efficiency (`nse_c2m`)
 * Bounded Original Kling-Gupta Efficiency (`kge_c2m`)
 * Bounded Modified Kling-Gupta Efficiency (`kgeprime_c2m`)
 * Bounded Non-Parametric Kling-Gupta Efficiency (`kgenp_c2m`)

 Finally, any of the objective functions can take an optional argument `transform`.
-This argument allows to apply a transformation on both the observed and the simulated stream flow time series prior the calculation of the objective function.
+This argument allows to apply a transformation on both the observed and the simulated streamflow time series prior the calculation of the objective function.
 The possible transformations are as follows:
 * Inverted flows (using `transform='inv'`)
 * Square Root-transformed flows (using `transform='sqrt'`)
 * Natural Logarithm-transformed flows (using `transform='log'`)

 ## Dependencies

-HydroEval requires the popular Python package `numpy` to be installed on the Python implementation where `hydroeval` is installed.
+HydroEval requires the Python package `numpy` to be installed on the Python implementation where `hydroeval` is installed.

 ## Version History